What is CBO’s estimate of the budget deficit for 2024? What was the deficit for 2023?

 What are CBO's latest spending projections for Medicare, Medicaid, and the other major health care programs?

-For CBO’s latest projections of spending for the major health care programs, see Table 1-4 in the 10-year budget projections that CBO released in February 2024.
+For CBO’s latest projections of spending for the major health care programs, see Table 1-4 in the 10-year budget projections that CBO released in June 2024.
+From 2023 to 2034, net spending for Medicare is projected to rise by an average of about 7 percent a year, and outlays for Medicaid are projected to increase by about 4 percent a year, on average.

-An average of 312 million people will have health insurance in any given month in 2023, CBO estimates.
+An average of 316 million people will have health insurance in any given month in 2024, CBO estimates.
 (CBO considers people insured if they are covered by an insurance plan or enrolled in a government program that provides financial protection against major medical expenses.)
-An estimated 161 million people (48 percent of the population) have employment-based coverage, 90 million (27 percent) are enrolled in Medicaid or the Children’s Health Insurance Program, and 60 million (18 percent) have coverage through the Medicare program.
+An estimated 164 million people (48 percent of the population) have employment-based coverage, 79 million (23 percent) are enrolled in Medicaid or the Children’s Health Insurance Program, and 61 million (18 percent) have coverage through the Medicare program.
 A smaller number have nongroup coverage, coverage through the Basic Health Program, or coverage through some other source.
-An average of 24 million people—7 percent of the population—are estimated to be uninsured.
+An average of 26 million people—8 percent of the population—are estimated to be uninsured.

 How large are the projected federal subsidies associated with health insurance coverage?

-CBO and the staff of the Joint Committee on Taxation’s (JCT’s) most recent estimates of net federal subsidies for health insurance (that is, subsidies minus certain payments, such as Medicare premiums, amounts paid to providers and later recovered, and penalty payments) are presented in Table A-2 in Federal Subsidies for Health Insurance: 2023 to 2033.
-Like the health insurance coverage estimates, the latest federal subsidy estimates now account for the entire population, whereas they previously reflected only the civilian noninstitutionalized population younger than 65.
+CBO and the staff of the Joint Committee on Taxation’s (JCT’s) most recent estimates of net federal subsidies for health insurance (that is, subsidies minus certain payments, such as Medicare premiums, amounts paid to providers and later recovered, and penalty payments) are presented in tables supplementing CBO’s June 2024 baseline projections.

 The federal government subsidizes health insurance coverage in four main ways (listed in descending order by the number of people affected):